The Retrievals: History

 The podcast is produced by Serial Productions and The New York Times.
 The show debuted on June 29, 2023.
 The podcast is a five episode show hosted by Susan Burton.
 The podcast focuses on how female patients are treated in contemporary medicine.
 A nurse at the Yale Reproductive Endocrinology and Infertility Clinic was switching out fentanyl-based painkillers for saline.
 The nurse had switched out 175 vials.
 The show interviews Laura Czar who underwent a procedure where she was given the saline instead of the painkillers.
 The show includes interviews with dozens of women who were impacted.

 Season 2, of The Retrievals, subtitled The C-Sections, was released on July 10, 2025.
-This season focused on women who were not listened to when they said they were in pain during childbirth.
-Episode 1 interviews Clara, a labor and delivery nurse in Chicago who experienced traumatizing pain while giving birth in her own workplace.
-Episode 2 follows Clara and her friend and co-worker Heather, a medical photographer who is motivated to make a speech about Clara's experiences to a medical conference.
-In Episode 3, the show interviews Susanna, a traumatized patient in England who conducts her own medical research and gets published in medical journals.
+This season focused on women who were not listened to when they said they were in pain during cesarean delivery.
+Episode 1 interviews Clara, a labor and delivery nurse in Chicago who experienced traumatizing pain while giving birth in her own workplace, and Mindy, her co-worker, who was present at the time.
+Episode 2 follows Dr Heather Nixon, obstetric anesthesiology division head, responding to the incident.
+The episode follows Dr Nixon delivering a speech at The Society for Obstetric Anesthesia and Perinatology annual conference with clinicians in the audience responding to questions raised in the presentation.
+Episode 3 interviews Susanna Stanford, a patient in England who experienced intraoperative pain and campaigned to raise awareness of anesthetic failure, co-authored the UK Obstetric Anaesthetists' Association guidelines for the prevention and management of intraoperative pain during Caesarean delivery and advocated a shift in research methodology to include patient reported outcomes.
+Episode 4 returns to Chicago with Dr Heather Nixon, Mindy and Clara, describing efforts to improve care.